BohaiFisher/AsShortcutKey/README.md

 These are some shortcut keys for AS.
+Go ahead, step by step.